Our Scampi-Style Steak & Scallop Recipe has been updated with new photos and more detailed recipe.

 Have you ever gone out on Valentine’s Day for a romantic dinner only to be disappointed by the noise level of the restaurant, food that didn’t quite measure up, or felt rushed by the wait staff to move along for the their next seating?
 We have, and it didn’t take long to figure out we could create a romantic dinner for two at home with far less hassle and a lot more intimacy.

-Are you tempted to try something different, skip the crowded restaurants, though not sure you can pull-off a sweetheart dinner at home?
+Are you tempted to try something different, skip the crowded restaurants, but not sure you can pull-off a sweetheart dinner at home?

 Scampi-Style Steak & Scallops with Roasted Asparagus is an impressive dish, takes only a few minutes to prepare, and the cost will be easier to stomach too.
 Tenderloin steak is seared in butter then finished with scallops in subtle accents of lemon zest, white wine, garlic, and fresh basil creating surf-n-turf heaven.
 You won’t believe how easy it is to skip the crowded restaurants and still enjoy a delicious dinner.